mvolkmann/blog/src/swift.md

 - `in` keyword

-  The need for the `in` keyword in closures seems odd.
+  The need for the `in` keyword in closures to separate the parameter list from the statements seems odd.

 - Trailing closures